boruizhang/brisnotes/_posts/2020-04-24-what-did-tf-say.md

 categories: jekyll update
 ---

-*This is a collection of random thoughts on TensorFlow for AI (last update April 24)*
+*This is a collection of my random thoughts on TensorFlow at Coursera (last update April 24)*

 **Too much epochs** can cause overfitting too.